fedenanni/fedenanni.github.io/_teaching/2024-ucldis.md

 location: "University College London, UK"
 ---

-In 2024, I have given an invited lecture as part of Andreas Vlachidis's Natural Language Processing and Text Analysis course at the UCL Department of Information Studies.
+In 2024, I gave an invited lecture as part of Andreas Vlachidis's Natural Language Processing and Text Analysis course at the UCL Department of Information Studies.